microsoft/vscode-cpptools/.github/ISSUE_TEMPLATE/language-service.md

 **Additional context**
 <!--
-*Call Stacks: For bugs like crashes, deadlocks, infinite loops, etc. that we are not able to repro and for which the call stack may be useful, please attach a debugger and/or create a dmp and provide the call stacks.
-Starting with 0.17.3, Windows binaries have symbols available in VS Code by setting your "symbolSearchPath" to "http://msdl.microsoft.com/download/symbols".*
+* Call Stacks: For bugs like crashes, deadlocks, infinite loops, etc. that we are not able to repro and for which the call stack may be useful, please attach a debugger and/or create a dmp and provide the call stacks.
+Windows binaries have symbols available in VS Code by setting your "symbolSearchPath" to "https://msdl.microsoft.com/download/symbols".
-Add any other context about the problem here including log messages in your Output window ("C_Cpp.loggingLevel": "Debug" in settings.json).
+* Add any other context about the problem here including log messages in your Output window ("C_Cpp.loggingLevel": "Debug" in settings.json).
 -->